 - Select the Create Histogram option from the toolbar.

 - In the dashboard editor, select your existing data visualization and in the toolbar, select "Re-Visualize".
 You can also right-click on the visualization and select "Re-Visualize".

 A new bar chart is created by default, with the histogram formula as measure (the height of the bar corresponds to the frequency of the amount of data), and "Distribution bins" used as hierarchy/bottom axis.

 5. Adding a filter to dynamically change the distribution bin

 By default, the bin size parameter of the Histogram formula is assigned a parameter placeholder name of $BinSizeParameter$.
-This makes it possible to bind this parameter placeholder to a single numeric parameter so that users can dynamically set the bin size.
-The sample below demonstrates how to add a single numeric filter (i.e. Slider) and bind to the $BinSizeParameter$ placeholder parameter.
+This makes it possible to assign this parameter placeholder to a single numeric parameter so that users can dynamically set the bin size.
+The sample below demonstrates how to add a single numeric filter (i.e. Slider) and connect to the $BinSizeParameter$ placeholder parameter.
 A Single Number filter can also be used.

 - Add a Slider filter:

 - Assign to the "(SingleNumber)" parameter under the "Sales Histogram Expression" measure: